| |

 Caring For A Fake Tan

 It is important to remember that you need to practice some aftercare once you have applied your fake tan.
-Remember that DHA only penetrates the most outer layer of skin, which are mainly dead skin cells.

 This is why fake tans don’t last longer than a week, as that is the usual time frame it takes for these dead skin cells to slough off.
-It doesn’t matter how long the fake tan product claims to last, you cannot stop the natural processes of the skin.

-For this reason, it is important to exfoliate the skin well before applying a fake tan.
-This removes any excess dead skin cells so that the DHA does not stain these built-up skin cells, which could land up in a blotchy tan.
+This removes any excess dead skin cells so that the DHA does not stain these built-up skin cells, which could result in a blotchy tan.

-The most important part of aftercare is to keep your skin moisturized.
-This will help your tan stick around for longer, and prevent the DHA from drying out your skin.
-Moisturized skin not only holds a tan better but allows it to fade more evenly as well.
+This will help your tan last longer and prevent the DHA from drying out your skin.
+Moisturized skin not only holds a tan better but also allows it to fade more evenly.

 Related Questions